go101/immutable-value-proposal/README.md

 1. `*.mutable` values can be bound/assigned to a `*.mutable` value.
 1. **A `final.*` value must be bound a value in its declaration**.
    After the declaration, it can never be assigned any more.
-1. Any value can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this proposal.
+1. Values of any genres can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this proposal.
 1. Generally, `*.fixed` values can't be bound/assigned to a `*.mutable` value, with one exception:
    `*.fixed` values of no-reference types will be viewed as be viewed as `*.mutable` values when they are used